Hey there, Sumit here again ^ ^

 Only Amazon affiliate ‘till now.
 Soon I will be adding Ads to my informational articles.

-Mahmoud already shared everything about ranking an expired domain to get this figure in 6 months:
+Mahmoud already shared everything about ranking an aged domain to get this figure in 6 months:

 Now let’s see the numbers involved in this case study 😉